animated tooth logo

 There are two basic ways in which bone grafting can positively impact the health and stability of the teeth:

 • Jaw Stabilization: Bone grafting stabilizes and helps restore the jaw foundation for restorative or implant surgery.
-Deformities can also be corrected and the restructuring of the bone can provide added support.
+Deformities can also be corrected, and the restructuring of the bone can provide added support.

 • Jaw Preservation: Bone grafting can be used to limit or prevent bone recession following a tooth extraction, periodontal disease, or other invasive processes.